Ado012/RAG_U/README.md

 NOTE: May need to set execution policy to allow script running through set-executionpolicy remotesigned as administrator <br>

-NOTE: May need to install Microsoft C++ Build Tools for llama-cpp integration <br>
+NOTE: May need to install Microsoft C++ Build Tools for llama-cpp integration (Desktop development with C++) <br>

 Open Powershell <br>

 Navigate to directory. <br>

-Create a 'datafiles' and 'summarizedfiles' folder in the directory. <br>
+Create a 'datafiles' and 'userprofile' folder in the directory. <br>

 Install python if it is not already installed. <br>